deckmoss/deckmoss.github.io/content/_index.md

 <br>

-<strong>Many people around are asking for instagram accounts at these days.
-Since i don't support meta, i wanted to provide you something different and more authentic.
+<strong>Many people these days are asking for Instagram accounts.
+Since I don't support Meta, I wanted to provide you with something different and more authentic.
 </strong>
 <br>